SanpuiRonak/SanpuiRonak/README.md

 <h1 align="center">About me</h2>
 <p >
   I am an undergrad at Jadavpur University doing a B.E. in Information Technology.
-I am an Open Source and upcoming Web Techonologies enthusiast, experienced in writting C, C++, TypeScript code.
+I am an Open Source enthusiast interested in upcoming web technologies, experienced in programming in C,C++ and Typescript.

 </p>